 Michele Heller and her husband, Steve, own Heller Family Farm on Lopez Island where they grow certified organic greens, berries, fruits and vegetables.
 Michele, who holds a bachelor of fine arts degree in interior design from University of Washington, has been involved in environmentally sensitive low-impact projects in the San Juan Islands.
 Her long established interest in alternative health and wellness, and her keen awareness of the importance of sustaining life for all future well-being and the need to lessen our ecological footprint, led her to found Lopez Locavores which started with the idea of serving communal Evening Meals at the Lopez School (Link), and to become a major supporter of The Lopez Island Farm Education (LIFE) program which began as a collaborative, community effort involving the Lopez Community Land Trust (LCLT), the Lopez Island School District (LISD), the Lopez Island Family Resource Center, Lopez Island Education Foundation (LIEF), S & S Center for Sustainable Agriculture, San Juan County Conservation District, WSU Extension, and the Heller Family Foundation.
 On the farm, Michele serves as a member of the Future Farm Council.

-Adam Lee (University of California, Santa Cruz, B.A., Sociology, 2010) is currently completing his second apprenticeship-year under the NABDAP program at S&S Homestead Farm.
+Adam Lee (University of California, Santa Cruz, B.A., Sociology, 2010) completed his second apprenticeship-year under the NABDAP program at S&S Homestead Farm and received certification in December 2015.
 His interest in farming began as a young boy when he attended week long winter camps at Elkus Youth Ranch on the California coast, cleaning the sheep barn with friends and finding owl pellets.
 Since then he has volunteered at gardens (The Homeless Garden Project in Santa Cruz, CA and Grassroots Garden in Eugene OR), interned with the Organic Farming Research Foundation, and worked for three years with Winter Green Farm in Noti, Oregon as assistant field manager for their CSA and manager of a farmers' market booth in Portland.
 Being involved with the Oregon Biodynamic Group peaked his interest in the esoteric world of Biodynamics, inspiring him to focus on the practice by enrolling in the National Biodynamic Association's apprenticeship program.
 He sought out S&S Homestead Farm as a mentor farm to develop his relationships with animals, learn more about food processing, and to learn what it takes to operate a whole-diet CSA.
-A lover of music, food, and community, Adam is working towards understanding more about life and aspires to connect others with the wonders of nature in his future.
+Adam accepted a position as youth educator at Slide Ranch in Muir Beach, CA.

 Grace Ward graduated from Bryn Mawr College in May 2014 with a degree in Classical and Near Eastern Archaeology.
 She is very interested in agriculture through the lens of anthropology, and came to S&S Homestead as an intern in order to experience intentional farming practices firsthand and to understand the impact of agricultural life on the individual and community.
 After her time at S&S, she plans on studying anthropology at the graduate level with a focus on North American archaeology.

 Deanna Perlman (U. of Georgia, B.S., Family and Consumer Science Education, 2007) apprenticed for a year in 2014 at S&S Homestead Farm to learn about the economic viability of a small-scale, integrated biodynamic farm.
 Her favorite work involved food processing and cheese making, and honing her long standing interest in natural fibers which on this farm means sheep wool.
 She developed a curriculum for our high school class, teaching how to turn a raw fleece into spun wool.
 Deanna is currently enjoying a 2-month residency at an artists‘ colony in Mexico, where she practices the finer points of fiber design and dyeing.
-To complete her NABDAP apprenticeship, in July 2015 Deanna will join Hill & Hollow Farm in Kentucky where she will focus on sheep and wool, value-added farm products from the kitchen, growing plants for natural dyes and, hopefully, teaching.
+She completed her NABDAP apprenticeship at Hill & Hollow Farm in Kentucky in December, 2015.

 Kyle Brolis (Richard Stockton College of New Jersey, B.S., Environmental Science, 2011) is currently engaged in the first

-of a 2-year NABDAP apprenticeshipas an Americorps Service Volunteer at Camphill Village, Kimberton, Pennsylvania, where he works on a 15-acre biodynamic vegetable CSA.
-He will join S&S Homestead Farm in April, 2015 for the second year of his apprenticeship, with a focus on sustainable models of self-sufficient farms integrating the production of vegetation and animal husbandry.
+of a 2-year NABDAP apprenticeship as an Americorps Service Volunteer at Camphill Village, Kimberton, Pennsylvania, where he works on a 15-acre biodynamic vegetable CSA.
+He joined S&S Homestead Farm in April, 2015 for the second year of his apprenticeship, with a focus on sustainable models of self-sufficient farms integrating the production of vegetation and animal husbandry.
+Starting in March, 2015, Kyle started working at Sweet Briar Farm on Lopez Island.